Alcohol abuse is a common feature of the college “party culture,” as we can see in movies, on TV, and in the news with regularity.

 Alcohol-related injuries and other health issues

 When college students engage in drinking, they are putting both their safety and their health in grave danger.
-Alcohol consumption affects the body in a number of ways that can easily lead to injury:
+Alcohol consumption affects the body in some ways that can easily lead to injury:

 - Loss of balance, which can result in falls